savannahdoherty/github-academic-portfolio/README.md

 GitHub is a company that was acquired by Microsoft that hosts git (version control) projects online.

-100 million + accounts
+- 100 million + accounts
-400 million + repositories
+- 400 million + repositories
-More than 90% of Fortune 100 companies now use GitHub in their development workflows.
+- More than 90% of Fortune 100 companies now use GitHub in their development workflows.
+- Top Programming Languages: Python, Java, Go, JavaScript, and C++